chezyio/SC4061/README.md

 -   Opposite of low-pass filter
 -   Used for image sharpening, edge filtering/detection

+### Notch and Band-reject Filters

+-   All filters other than low-pass and high-pass filters can be called band-pass filters
+-   Notch filters reject a certain frequency
+    -   Eliminate redundant areas in the spectrum
+-   Band-reject filters reject a band of frequencies

 #### Worked Example

 -   Sketch the real part of the basis function $a_{(u,v)}(x, y)$ for a 32x32 image ($M = N = 32$) with frequency pairs $(u, v) = (0, 0), (0, 8), (0, 16), (0, 24)$